History of the New York Yankees: 1996–2001: Championship run

 After the 1998 season, Wells was traded to the Toronto Blue Jays for Roger Clemens, who had just completed two consecutive Cy Young Award-winning seasons.
 In a regular season that included another perfect game by a Yankees pitcher, this one by David Cone, New York led the AL East with 98 wins and beat the Rangers in the ALDS.
 This led to an ALCS against the rival Red Sox.
 New York won the first two games en route to a 4–1 series win, and went on to sweep the Braves in the 1999 World Series.
 The postseason results gave the 1998–99 Yankees a 22–3 playoff record, and the team held a 12-game winning streak in World Series competition dating back to 1996.
 Although the 2000 Yankees had an 87–74 regular season record that was the worst among playoff qualifiers and lost 15 of their last 18 games, the team won consecutive playoff series to claim the AL championship.
 New York's pennant placed them in the 2000 World Series against the cross-town Mets, the first Subway Series in 44 years.
 With a four games to one victory, the Yankees gained their third successive title.
-As of 2023, the 2000 Yankees are the most recent MLB team to repeat as World Series champions and the Yankees of 1998–2000 are the last team to win three consecutive World Series.
+As of 2026, the Yankees of 1998–2000 are the last team to win three consecutive World Series.

 Free agent pitcher Mike Mussina signed with the Yankees before their 2001 season began, and the club pulled away from the Red Sox as the year progressed to claim another divisional championship, as Clemens won 20 games.
 The September 11 attacks interrupted the season, and the resumption of baseball in New York became a symbol of how the city recovered from the destruction of the Twin Towers.
 After falling behind 2–0 in the ALDS against the Athletics, the Yankees won three straight contests to advance to the ALCS.
 They prevailed in five games against the Seattle Mariners, who had tied a single-season MLB record with 116 regular season wins, for the team's fourth straight AL pennant.
 The Arizona Diamondbacks gained a two-game lead in the 2001 World Series before the Yankees won three consecutive ballgames; New York home runs with two outs in the ninth inning of Games 4 and 5 led to extra inning wins in both games, with Game 4 ended by a Jeter home run.
 The Yankees' championship streak ended, though, as the Diamondbacks won the Series in seven games with a late rally in the final inning of Game 7.